Contentful Personalization & Analytics

 }

-Attach .trackScreen(name:) to the root view for each screen:
+1. Attach .trackScreen(name:) to the root view for every screen that maps to an analytics screen.

 struct HomeScreen: View {